ydakuka/awesome-sinatra/README.md

 * [sinatra_warden](https://github.com/wardencommunity/sinatra_warden) - Authentication module for sinatra and some auth helpers.
 * [doorkeeper](https://github.com/doorkeeper-gem/doorkeeper) - Doorkeeper is an OAuth 2 provider.
+* [sinatra_omniauth](https://github.com/cjheath/sinatra_omniauth) - A Sinatra extension that provides pure OmniAuth goodness to your application (with DataMapper).

 ## Boilerplate and Template